michael-betz/Fan-Tas-Tic-Firmware/README.md

 The taskDebouncer() is running with 333 Hz, reading all switches (matrix and I2C) into an array
  * Switch Matrix (SM) is read in foreground while I2C transactions happen in background (TI I2Cm driver)
- * When both reads are finished, start the Debouncing routine
+ * When both reads are finished, the Debouncing routine is called
- * If a bit changes, it increments a 2 bit [vertical counter](http://www.compuphase.com/electronics/debouncing.htm).
+ * If a changed input bit was detected, it increments a 2 bit [vertical counter](http://www.compuphase.com/electronics/debouncing.htm).
-   The ARM CPU can process 32 bit in a single instruction, which speeds things up a lot!
+   The ARM CPU can process 32 input bits in a single instruction, which speeds things up!
  * If the change persists for 4 read cycles, the vertical counter of that bit will overflow and trigger a definite change.
  * The current debounced state and any bits which toggled during the current iteration are stored in global variables.
- * The serial reporter function looks for changed bits, encodes them and reports them on the serial port
+ * The serial reporter function looks for changed bits, encodes them and reports them as `Switch Events` on the serial port
  * The quick-fire rule function checks a list of rules, which can be triggered by changed bits, which can lead to immediate actions, like coils firing.

 ## `hwIndex` identifies an input / output pin